 The benefits of hospice care.

-There are many benefits to the patient and family, including:
+The benefits to the patient and family include:

 - Expert pain and symptom management, helping patients be as comfortable as possible.

-- Emotional support for the patient and family.
+- Emotional support for the patient and family, including bereavement support for the family.

 - Following a patient’s choices regarding their end-of-life care.